 Nothing to hide

 I understand that you paid for the inspection for your benefit.
 Once in escrow, you are required by law to disclose to your buyer material facts regarding defects, deficiencies, etc. within the time frame specified in the California Real Estate Purchase Contract.
 So what’s the simplest way to disclose the items on the report?
-You could hire this inspector to come out and re-inspect the home, this time he could omit the items which have been repaired.
-Both reports would then be disclosed to the buyer.
+You could hire this inspector to come out and re-inspect the home.
+This time he could omit the items which have been repaired.
+Both reports might then be disclosed to the buyer.

-Providing an inspection report to the buyer during offer negotiations, should avoid the need for any renegotiation after the buyer conducts his own inspection.
+Providing a preinspection report to the buyer during offer negotiations, should avoid the need for any renegotiation after the buyer conducts his own inspection.
 Likely, your buyer will hire their own inspector to check the home.
 Their inspector will also note that the water heater is near the end of its life span.

 Another option is to copy all the defects and deficiencies noted on the report and make notes of which items were repaired, by whom and when.
 Remember if you overlook an item on the report you may have liability at a later date.